3,000 kilometers of racing

 In the Bridgestone World Solar Challenge, student teams from universities around the world race over 3,000 kilometers from Darwin to Adelaide.
 The purpose of this biennial competition is to inspire young people worldwide to do their part in developing sustainable mobility in the future.
 Students are given the challenge of designing and building the fastest solar-powered car every two years.
 The next world race of solar car Nuna 12 is scheduled for October 2023.
 In the year when no Bridgestone World Solar Challenge is organized, the team will race an optimized car in the Sasol Solar Challenge in South Africa.

-Brunel Solar Team's solar car is redesigned and hand-built every two years, by a new team of students.
-This means that the students from Delft University of Technology are continuously innovating.
-They work with the latest techniques and materials and thus take a lead on the passenger cars of the future.
-Participation in the races in Australia and South Africa is an investment both in their own development and in making mobility more sustainable.
+The Brunel Solar Team's solar car is redesigned every two years by a new team of students and built by hand.
+In this way, the TU Delft students are continuously innovating.
+Working with the latest techniques and materials, they are pioneers in the development of the passenger cars of the future.
+Taking part in the competitions in Australia and South Africa is an investment in both their own development and in making mobility more sustainable..

 In 2015, we joined V.O. in sponsoring the team.
 The enthusiasm and challenge they bring to every race aligns very well with our slogan "Activate your ideas!
 The students are full of great ideas and know how to turn them into new innovations that will help them win the race.
 And to a better world, of course!
 We make them aware of the importance of protecting their innovations.
 For the Brunel Solar Team, keeping their innovations secret is essential.
 We help them by scrutinizing the agreements the team enters into with partners, for example, and based on the findings we assist them in further steps of negotiation or renegotiation.